neurobioinfo/scrnabox/docs/HTO.md

 - - - -

 ### Step 4: Demultiplexing and doublet removal
-Seurat’s implementation (_MULTIseqDemux_) of the tag assignment algorithm outlined in Multi-seq is used to demultiplex pooled samples and identify doublets according to the expression matrices of the sample-specific barcodes (McGinnis et al 2019).
+Seurat’s implementation (_MULTIseqDemux_) of the tag assignment algorithm outlined in Multi-seq is used to demultiplex pooled samples and identify doublets according to the expression matrices of the sample-specific barcodes ([McGinnis et al 2019](https://pubmed.ncbi.nlm.nih.gov/31209384/)).

-The following parameters are adjustable for Step 4:
+The following parameters are adjustable for Step 4 (`~/working_directory/job_info/parameters/step4_par.txt`):

 |Parameter|Default|Description|
 |:--|:--|:--|